tieeeeen1994/tModLoader-BossRush/README.md

 # Example Boss Rush Changelog

+1.0.6
+- Fixed Eater of Worlds where Vile Spits are travelling too fast due to velocity updates running in all clients.
+- Decreased the Vile Spit's time to live to 3 seconds only to avoid bad bugs.

 1.0.5
 - Rerelease the mod due to a compilation quirk.
 It made bosses have chungus amount of health.